Norman Kirk: Foreign policy

+Social policy

+The Labour government set out an ambitious policy of social reform, building on the Royal Commission on Social Policy which had been formed by the previous National government.
+Like the First Labour Government, major policy innovations saw a range of policy initiatives to improve the adequacy and scope of social security benefits.
+In 1973, a Domestic Purposes Benefit was introduced for sole parents with dependent children, which was later extended to single men.
+The Advanced Payment of Benefit was doubled in February 1973 from $400 to $800 and benefit abatements were extended so recipients could claim more of their benefit while in work.
+The government moved to introduce a State Insurance rebate for retirees on old-age pensions.
+Unemployment Benefit and Sickness Benefit increased substantially.

 The government began the Ohu scheme of communal work groupings in rural areas, allowing committed people (particularly Māori) to return to the land for their livelihood.
 The scheme assisted people in becoming self-sufficient from the land, enhance spiritual and social wellbeing, allow the development of alternative social models and promote organic farming.
-Kirk got he idea while visiting Israel in 1971 and witnessing Kibbutz communities leading the media to nickname it "Kirk's kibbutzim" when it was announced.
+Kirk got the idea while visiting Israel in 1971 and witnessing Kibbutz communities leading the media to nickname it "Kirk's kibbutzim" when it was announced.
 People in the Ohu groups did not own the land they were cultivating and leased it from the Department of Lands and Survey, nor were they expected to produce surplus agricultural products (beyond the needs of the immediate community) for export.
 An advisory group was established and the first Ohu, named the Sunburst community, was eventually opened near Whitianga in 1975.

+Some strides in the area of housing were also undertaken, with 8,000 more housing units constructed in 1973/1974 than had been built under the previous National government in 1971/72.
+Special emphasis was given to the needs of the elderly and disabled when building new state housing.
+A 4.5% loan for those on incomes between $70 and $75 was introduced.

+In education, the government introduced a standard Student Bursary and improved school class ratios.
+Māori became an optional class in state schools for the first time, and tentative steps were taken to incorporate Māori culture into the state school system.
+The nations first Community College was also opened by Minister of Education Phil Amos, which had been made possible by a new Education Act."

+Environmental policy

 Kirk's government was more environmentally conscious than preceding ones.
 It was elected on a platform that included a strong endorsement of the ideals of Save Manapouri campaign.
 In February 1973, Kirk honoured his election pledge and instructed the electricity department not to raise the level of Lake Manapouri.
 He created an independent body, the Guardians of Lake Manapouri, Monowai, and Te Anau (composed of leading members of the protest) to oversee management of the lake levels.

-Kirk appointed Bill Rowling as Minister of Finance.
-The Labour government enjoyed a record budget surplus in its first year and revalued the currency.
-However, the slowing global economy, an unprecedented rise in oil prices and a rapid rise in government expenditure led to soaring inflation by 1974.